jackmaessen/newsarticles/README.md

 Replace the api key with your own.
 Get the key here: https://www.tiny.cloud/auth/signup/
 4. open settings.php and set the variables to your own needs

-5. browse to yoursite.com/admin.php and start writing your first article!
+5. browse to admin.php and start writing your first article!

 For visitors:
-They use to browse to : yourstie.com/index.php or yoursite.com/slider.php
+They use to browse to : index.php or slider.php

 NB: admin.php is NOT protected with a login.
 You really should do that if you want to use it in production